sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2016/dealing-with-templates-in-vue-20.md

 ## Using uncompiled templates

-Vue templates don't necesarrily need to be precompiled.
+Vue templates don't necessarily need to be precompiled.
 If you're [using the runtime version of Vue.js](https://vuejs.org/v2/guide/installation.html#Standalone-vs-Runtime-only-Build), templates can be compiled in the browser.
 This solution offers simplicity—no special build steps or file formats—while sacrificing performance.
 The first render of a component will take longer because the template needs to be compiled to JavaScript first.

 ### Defining templates in a component